nikitamiroshnichenko/pasmo/readme.txt

 --tracedata
 	Outpus trace data for use with RemoteDebugger.

 Comments:
 You can now use // and ; to define line comments

-labels:
+Local labels:
 You can now use @ in the same way as _ is pasmo.

 Commands:

 SAVEBIN <filename>,<addr>,<length>
-	On last pass file will be written to the hdd fromt he assembled memory, if pc is before the last address data is undefined. example
+	On last pass file will be written to the hdd from the assembled memory, if pc is before the last address data is undefined. example
 	SAVEBIN "build/bank4.bin",$c000,PC-$c000

 MESSAGE <messages>,...
-	emits a message to console output , car output labels and string and constants. seperate with comma. example
+	emits a message to console output , can output labels and string and constants. seperate with comma. example
 	MESSAGE "CURRENT PC=",PC